statmike/vertex-ai-mlops/MLOps/readme.md

 This readme is desigend to become the outline for a workshop on MLOps.
 It will also connect to surrounding content on feature stores, model monitoring, and developement tools for ML.

 The following is an active todo list for content:

+In Progress:
 - [ ] Fix HTML and MD artifacts to display in console
-- [ ] Create Graphics for readme
+- [ ] Create Graphics for readme: ML process
 - [ ] Screenshots embedded in notebooks only displaying in IDEs, not GitHub or Colab
-- [ ] Notifications: Vertex provided components, and custom (conditional notifications)
 - [ ] Consolidate task configurations: see pipeline basis language in kfp docs
 - [ ] Finish Experiment workflow, include training jobs
+- [X] Create Graphics for readme: pipelines overview
+- [ ] Create Graphics for readme: Training Jobs

+Upcoming:
+- [ ] Notifications: Vertex provided components, and custom (conditional notifications)
 - [ ] Training Job brought into this content - 6 methods, stand-alone, and from pipelines
 - [ ] cache tasks, local testing, Vertex specific
 - [ ] Test kfp artifacts with >2 tags